NativeScript/summer-of-nativescript/july/lab-cli.md

 $ tns
 ```

-If you see a big list of commands you're ready to go.
+If you see the big list of commands shown below you're ready to go.

 ```
 $ tns